Tuesday, April 27, 2010

 Easter is Pascha.
 Pascha is Easter.

-Easter is an English word that comes from the High German name for the month of April, Eostremonath.
+Easter is an English word that comes from the Saxon name for the month of April.
 It does not come from the name of a goddess.

-Easter is not pagan in origin, but began as a matter of desiring a reliable, set timing for the Lord’s Supper and the fast that went with it that doesn’t rely on the Jews to determine the timing.
+Easter is not pagan in origin, but began as a matter of desiring a reliable, set timing for the Lord’s Supper and the end of the Lenten fast that went with it - that doesn’t rely on the Jews to determine the timing.

 So, whichever way your faith in God leads you to worship Him, I pray He purifies your heart and blesses you.
 I pray He leads to see that condemnation isn’t proper.
 Who would demand the law, yet ignore the many commands against condemnation?
 And I pray He leads you to further study on this topic, and a deeper understanding of the New Covenant in His blood.